fabricio-entringer/entringer-github-bot/README.md

    Note: For the PRIVATE_KEY, you'll need to open the .pem file and copy its contents, including the BEGIN and END lines

-### Installing the GitHub App in a Repository
+### Installing the Entringer GitHub App in a Repository

-1. After creating your GitHub App, go to the "Install App" tab on your GitHub App's settings page
+1. After creating your Entringer GitHub Bot app, go to the "Install App" tab on your GitHub App's settings page
 2. Choose the account where you want to install the app
 3. Select either:
    - All repositories: To install the app on all repositories in the account